 Xen Orchestra will fetch the content of the snapshot made in step 1.
 This operation can be very long, obviously depending on the size of the snapshot to export: exporting 1TiB of data will take far longer than exporting 1GiB!

 When it's done exporting, we'll remove the snapshot.
-Note: this operation will trigger a coalesce on your storage in the near future.
+Note: this operation will trigger a coalesce on your storage in the near future (a coalesce is required every time a snapshot is removed).

 Let's say you want to backup 50 VMs (each with 1x disk) at 3:00 AM.
 There are 2 different strategies: